limorigu/causal-inference-handbook/README.md

 ============================
 *A friendly introduction to causal inference*

+**DISCLAIMER: this is an alpha-version of this project.
+We hope to make it grow in quality and quantity as more people get involved.
+If interested, please reach out!**

 ![The ultimate question](https://github.com/limorigu/causal-inf-handbook/blob/master/img/Chick-and-Egg.jpg)

 This is meant to be a resource for causal-curious folks who are looking for accessible introduction to common topics in causal inference.